ericmjl/Network-Analysis-Made-Simple/docs/preface/goals.md

 ## Intellectual Goals

-Beyond the technical takeaways,
-I hope to broaden how you think about data.
+Beyond the technical takeaways, we hope to broaden how you think about data.

-The first idea I hope to give you the ability to think about your data in terms of "relationships".
+The first idea we hope to give you the ability to think about your data in terms of "relationships".
 As you will learn,
 relationships are what give rise to the interestingness of graphs.
 That's where _relational insights_ can come to fore.

-The second idea I hope to give you is the ability to "think on graphs".
+The second idea we hope to give you is the ability to "think on graphs".
 This comes with practice.
 Once you master it, though,